-It is the policy of the University to arrange reasonable accommodation of the needs of students who observe religious holy days other than those already accommodated by ordinary scheduling and statutory holidays.
+It is the policy of the University (Policy on Scheduling of Classes and Examinations and Other Accommodations for Religious Observances, 2005) to arrange reasonable accommodation of the needs of students who observe religious holy days other than those already accommodated by ordinary scheduling and statutory holidays.
 If the date of a final examination falls on a holy day observed by a student, the student should submit, through eService, a request for accommodation no later than two full weeks before the commencement of examinations.
 This will normally be granted.

 Procedure for Rescheduling Final Examinations Cancelled Due to Winter Weather:

-If the campus is closed because of inclement weather for a day or part of a day during the Fall examination period, all missed examinations will be rescheduled on the first Saturday following the start of classes of the Winter session.
-For the time and room location check the Office of the Registrar website.
+If the campus is closed because of inclement weather for a day or part of a day during the Fall examination period, all missed examinations will be rescheduled on the following Sunday within the same examination period, or on the first Saturday following the start of classes of the Winter session.
+For more information, check under the "Examinations" tab on the Office of the Registrar website.